Tockholes: Civil War

-20th Century to Present
+20th Century to present

 Approximately two miles to the south are the ruins of Hollinshead Hall, the former Tockholes manor house and what may be an older Manor house can be found on the road from the centre of the village known as Top o't Low past Victoria Terrace and the Bethesda Chapel towards Abbey Village.
 This Manor house was still occupied during the 1930s though not by the original family.

 Tockholes itself has quite a lot of history.
 During the time of the religious purges it was a centre for nonconformist followers to come to worship.
 The Chapel situated at the bottom of Long Lane was one of the earliest Congregational Chapels in Lancashire though not in the present building.
 When slavery was still practised in England, I believe one of the local farmers went to Liverpool and bought a slave to work on his farm but the villagers objected so strongly at this that he was made to declare him a free man and pay him his due wages.
 The row of cottages in Silk Hall fold were built during the 17th century to accommodate silk weavers and the old weaving rooms are situated in the rooms at the top of the stone staircase the roof windows are still to be seen.

 Tockholes was also host to the 'Live the Dream' rave that took place on 16 September 1989; that was a big turning point in house/techno culture.

+Notable people

+Among the notable people born in Tockholes is Charles Hill (1816–1889) who became an industrialist in Sweden.